beefyfinance/beefy-docs/faq/how-to-guides/how-to-check-harvesting-compounding-rate.md

 ![](../../.gitbook/assets/cake-bnb-lp-strategy-address.png)

-#### 5. Click on the Events tab to veiw the strategy events that have fired
+#### 5. Click on the Events tab to view the strategy events that have fired

 ![](../../.gitbook/assets/harvest%20events%20inspection.png)